Ana Cecilia Cantú: Career

-She qualified to the Free skate in Beijing and finished 20th.
-During the event, Cantú's bag with her skates vanished after the short program but her teammate, Ingrid Roth, who had not advanced to the next segment, lent her own skates to Cantu Felix.
-Cantú had to compete the Free Program with skates 1 size bigger than hers and a different boot and blade brand that she was used to wear.
-Nevertheless, she placed better than all her teammates, making her the Mexican eligible by her Federation to represent her country at the 2003 Worlds.
+She qualified to the free skate at 2003 Four Continents and finished 20th.
+During the event, Cantú's bag with her skates vanished after the short program, but her teammate, Ingrid Roth, who had not advanced to the next segment, lent her own skates to Cantú.

 In the 2004–2005 season, Cantú was coached by the Beckleys and Steve Moore in Simsbury.
 She placed 22nd at the 2005 Four Continents Championships in Gangneung, South Korea.
-The following 2 seasons she trained by herself in Santa Catarina, Nuevo León, Mexico.
+The following 2 seasons, she trained by herself in Santa Catarina, Nuevo León, Mexico.
 She ranked 18th at the 2006 Four Continents Championships in Colorado Springs, Colorado.

-In 2007 she began training in Mexico and in Toronto, Ontario, Canada, with Richard O'Neill.
+In 2005, she began training with coach Richard O'Neill.

-At the 2009 World Championships in Los Angeles, Cantú qualified to the final segment by placing 24th in the short program.
-She became the first Mexican skater to reach the Free skate in the event's history.
-She is still currently the only woman to have achieved the final round at a World Championship.
+At the 2009 World Championships in Los Angeles, Cantú qualified to the final segment and finished in 24th place.

 Her programs were choreographed by David Wilson, Mark Hird, Shawn Sawyer and herself.
-During her last International season as a single skater, she was coached by Vladimir Petrenko and trained at the International Skating Center of Connecticut, in Simsbury.
+During her last international season as a single skater, she returned to be coached by Vladimir Petrenko at the International Skating Center of Connecticut, in Simsbury.

-Her last competitions as a single skater was at the 2012 Mexican National Championships where she performed 2 clean programs.

-While on her last season as a single skater she founded, participated in and coached the first synchronized skating team, which represented Mexico in the 2013 World Synchronized Figure Skating Championships.

-The team continued to compete in the 2014, 2015 and 2016 World Synchronized Figure Skating Championships.
+Cantú and her sister founded, competed with, and coached the first Mexican synchronized skating team, known as Merging Edge.
+The team represented Mexico at the 2013 World Synchronized Skating Championships and continued to compete through 2016.
+Cantú served as both coach and skater at those championships, along with second coach Donna Mitchell.
+There were no other Mexican teams to compete against, so they won an invitation to the World Championships by performing exhibitions at various events, which were watched by representatives of the International Skating Union (ISU).

+At the 2016 World Synchronized Skating Championships, the Mexican team executed three double axels within the creative element of the free program; Cantú was one of the athletes who performed the jump.

-Cantú is the creator of the sit spin variation called AC-Sit.
-During many Competitions judges challenged the difficulty of this sit spin variation because they've never seen it before.
-After it was concluded that it was considered "difficult," a picture of this variation was included in the ISU Technical Panel Handbook for Singles.
+Cantú is the creator of a sit spin variation.
+After review in competition, the variation was recognized as a difficult sit spin under ISU criteria, and an image of the variation was later included in the ISU Technical Panel Handbook – Single Skating.